kpatta/ai-glossary/glossary/AI-Comprehensive-Glossary.md

 ### Model Validation
 The process of verifying that trained AI models perform correctly and reliably on unseen data before deployment.
 Model validation includes testing on held-out datasets, cross-validation, and assessment of generalization capability to ensure robust performance in production environments.

+### Advanced Evaluation Metrics
+Additional metrics used to assess AI and LLM systems, especially in complex or high-stakes applications:

+#### Calibration
+Measures how well the predicted probabilities of a model reflect the true likelihood of outcomes.
+Well-calibrated models provide reliable confidence estimates, which are crucial for decision-making in risk-sensitive domains.

+#### Expected Calibration Error (ECE)
+Quantifies the difference between predicted probabilities and actual outcomes, providing a summary of model calibration quality.

+#### Coverage
+The proportion of instances for which a model provides a prediction or answer, especially relevant for selective prediction or abstention settings.

+#### Out-of-Distribution (OOD) Detection
+Assesses a model’s ability to recognize and handle inputs that differ significantly from the training data, helping to prevent unreliable predictions on novel or unexpected data.

+#### Robustness to Adversarial Attacks
+Evaluates how resistant a model is to adversarial examples—inputs intentionally crafted to cause incorrect predictions.
+Robustness is critical for security-sensitive applications.

+#### Consistency
+Measures whether a model produces similar outputs for semantically equivalent inputs, important for reliability and fairness.

+#### Explainability Score
+Quantifies how interpretable and understandable a model’s decisions are to humans, supporting transparency and trust in AI systems.

+#### Fairness Metrics
+Metrics such as demographic parity, equalized odds, and disparate impact, used to assess and mitigate bias in model predictions across different groups.

+#### BLEU (Bilingual Evaluation Understudy)
+An automatic metric for evaluating the quality of machine-generated text, especially in translation and summarization tasks, by comparing output to reference texts.

+#### METEOR
+Another text generation metric that considers synonymy, stemming, and word order, providing a more nuanced assessment than BLEU.

+#### ROUGE (Recall-Oriented Understudy for Gisting Evaluation)
+Measures the overlap of n-grams, word sequences, and word pairs between machine-generated and reference texts, widely used for summarization evaluation.

+#### Perplexity
+Indicates how well a language model predicts a sample, with lower perplexity signifying better performance.
+Commonly used for generative models.

+#### Embedding Similarity
+Assesses the semantic similarity between generated and reference texts using vector representations, useful for evaluating meaning preservation.

 ---